aarontenzing/wireframe-generator/controls.md

 # Those are the controls

 - Enter: generates a new box with new height, depth and width
-- Arrowkey Right: randomly rotates the current object, takes a screenshot of the screen
+- Space: randomly rotates the current object, takes a screenshot of the screen
 - Key a: enable drawing axis
 - Key w: enable drawing wireframe